empathyco/x/packages/x-components/static-docs/build-search-ui/README.md

 ##### Develop via Interface X Archetype

-The **[Interface&nbsp;X&nbsp;Archetype](https://github.com/empathyco/x-archetype)** project allows you to ramp up quickly with an already working search and discovery experience, instead of starting from a completely blank canvas.
+The **[Interface&nbsp;X&nbsp;Archetype](https://github.com/empathyco/x-archetype)** project is the perfect combination of all the existing X&nbsp;Components.
+It allows you to ramp up quickly with an already working search and discovery experience, instead of starting from a completely blank canvas.
 This is the perfect solution for most cases as you can use it as a springboard to: